The eLearning Superhuman lab

 Will virtual classroom sessions be recorded?

-Yes, but you get more impact from the program by attending it in person.
+Yes, but you get more impact from the lab by attending it in person.

 What is the timing of the sessions?

 Once the participants have been confirmed, we will work with you to determine a suitable time that works across different time zones.
-In the past Sprout Labs has had participants across the world join our learning program.
+In the past, Sprout Labs has had participants across the world join our learning lab.

 If you have any other questions please get in touch.